Blimster/resp_client/README.md

 ## Tier 2

 Commands of tier 2 provide the same convenience on the parameter side as tier 1 commands.
-Additionally.
-The result of a command is converted for easy handling.
+Additionally, the result of a command is converted for easy handling.

 To convert the result, assumptions are made.
-As an example get GET command returns a bulk string.
+As an example the GET command returns a bulk string.
 Thus, the implementation tries to convert the result from a RespType to a RespBulkString and then return the payload of type String?.
 But, if a GET command is executed as part of a transaction, the result is a RespSimpleString and the payload has different meaning.
+Thus, the command will fail.
+To get out of this, use the same command of the underlying tier.

 ```dart